adborroto/homebrew-gemeni-app/HOMEBREW_SETUP.md

 - The cask uses `sha256 :no_check` for now, which skips checksum verification.
 For production, you should calculate and include the actual SHA256.
 - Make sure the app name in the cask matches the actual `.app` bundle name.
 - Test the installation locally before publishing: `brew install --cask --build-from-source ./Casks/gemini.rb`
+- All releases are created in this repository (`homebrew-gemeni-app`), and the cask file points to them.